 The busiest beach resorts are north-west of the capital city of Zakynthos Town and along the huge bay of Laganas, to the south.
 Elsewhere, visitors can expect pretty village tavernas, quiet beach coves and lots of finr scenery, especially along the wild western coast.

-On such a large island as Zante you'd expect a wide variety of beaches and Zante certainly lives up to expectations with Zante among the most popular of the Greek islands.
+On such a large island as Zante you'd expect a wide variety of beaches and Zante certainly lives up to expectations.
 The biggest beach strips are north-west of Zakynthos Town and around Laganas Bay.
-Those who savour big screen TV will find little wrong with Zante beach resorts like Alykes and Laganas.
-Those seeking more sedate spots will head south-east to the peninsula at Vasilikos or point their hire cars at Keriou Limnou to the south-west.
+Those who savour big screen TV will find little wrong with big Zante beach resorts like Alykes and Laganas.
+Those seeking more sedate spots will head south-east to the peninsula at Vasilikos or point their hire cars at resort like Keriou Limnou in the south-west.

 The road north out of Zakynthos Town runs behind a disappointingly shabby beach backed by vineyards and orchards.

-Heavy winter rains can wash away sand at the western end to reveal rocks and stone; there is much better sand to be found at the eastern end of Tsilivi beach.
+Heavy winter rains can wash sand away from the western end to reveal rocks and stone; much better sand is to be found at the eastern end of the beach.

-Tsilivi resort itself is packed with restaurants, reasonably priced but nothing special.
-The menus lean towards burger-Brit tastes - you will find a chip shop and a McDonald's here.
+Tsilivi resort is packed with restaurants and menus lean towards burger-Brit tastes - you will find a chip shop and a McDonald's here.

 Transfers: Tsilivi is about 10km from Zante Airport

-The village of Tragaki is built on the side of the Kavelaris hills and set amongst vineyards and olive groves with panoramic views over the bay.
-Many package holiday tourists however are shacked up in cement hotels at nearby PLANOS or PLAGOS which backs onto a beach below Tragaki.
-The beach at Bouka has a long and pleasant stretch of sand with an attractive little fishing harbour at one end.
+The village of Tragaki is built on the side of the Kavelaris hills, set amongst olive groves and with panoramic views over the bay.
+Most holiday accommodation, however, is in nearby Planos which backs onto a beach below Tragaki where there is also a camping site.

 Transfers: Tragaki is about 12km from Zante Airport